 How to freeze asparagus soup

-First you want to refrigerate this soup within a couple of hours in an airtight container and then you can have it all week for quick healthy meals or snacks.
+To refrigerate this soup you want to make sure you let it cool completely and then place it into an airtight container and store it in the fridge for up to 4 days.
+Then you can have it all week for quick healthy meals or snacks.

 To freeze this asparagus soup just place it in an airtight, freezer-friendly container, label it and store it in the freezer for up to 6 months.
 To reheat just let it defrost in the refrigerator and then reheat right in a pan on a stovetop.
 Yay for freezer meals!!!